GWR 6400 Class: Operations

-The smaller wheels of the 6400's permitted operation in hillier locations than the 5400 Class and allocations were initially to the South Wales valleys.
+The smaller wheels of the 6400s permitted operation in hillier locations than the 5400 Class and allocations were initially to the South Wales valleys.

 Engines of class 6400 worked on many of the ex-GWR branch lines in Devon and around Plymouth until the early 1960s, when the lines closed or diesel multiple units took over services.
 No. 6430 was a regular engine on the old Tavistock South branch line and would often run with two autocoaches.
-No. 6412 was based at Gloucester loco shed and operated the last 'Chalford Shuttle' autotrain service between Gloucester and Chalford in 1962.
+No. 6412 was allocated at Gloucester Horton Rd loco shed (85B) and operated one of the last 'Chalford Railcar' autotrain services between Gloucester and Chalford on 31 October 1964.

-Being allocated to Plymouth Laira, the type was tried on the line between Lostwithiel and Fowey although the normal engine was a 1400 Class 0-4-2.
+Being allocated to Plymouth Laira the type was trialled on the former Lostwithiel and Fowey Railway, although a 1400 Class 0-4-2 engine was normally used.

-Numbering

-There were 40 locomotives in the 6400 Class, numbered 6400-6439 and 50 locomotives in the 7400 Class, numbered 7400-7449.

 Withdrawal

-The below list shows when all of the original 6400's and later 7400's were withdrawn from service.
+The below list shows when all of the original 6400s and later 7400s were withdrawn from service.
 The members of the GWR 6400 Class and the GWR 7400 Class were No. 6419 and No. 7439 respectively.